nicola-ferrarese/K8sAIsandbox/README.md

-# JupyterHub, MinIO, ~~MLFlow, Kserve & Keycloak~~ on Kubernetes
+# JupyterHub, MinIO, MLFlow, ~~Kserve & Keycloak~~ on Kubernetes

-A complete deployment setup for running JupyterHub on Kubernetes with PostgreSQL backend, MetalLB load balancing, and NGINX ingress controller.
+A complete deployment setup for running JupyterHub on Kubernetes with PostgreSQL backend, MinIO object storage, MLFlow experiment tracking, MetalLB load balancing, and NGINX ingress controller.

 This configuration supports both local development with Minikube and production bare-metal deployments.